Bill's Web Space:2008 BMW M3 Coupe (E92)

 More information about these tires in a video HERE, tires designed by Vredestein and another name you might be familiar with- Giugiaro.

 After about 500 break-in miles, I headed to the North GA mountains and the tires were GREAT, I find them to be as good or better than the old PS2s in the dry, and maybe a bit better in the rain.
 The wheel protector is also nice to have and a little beefier than the Toyo T1Rs (although not quite as good as the wheel protection on the GY F1s).
-You may also notice these tires are asymmetrical so they can be rotated side to side without breaking them down off the wheel if desired:
+You may also notice these tires are non-directional so they can be rotated side to side without breaking them down off the wheel if desired:

 Ultimate Pedals gas/clutch/brake/dead pedals installed, shiny anti-slip finish - shop their eBay store HERE.
 These pedals are made to order and the fit and finish is great.
 Installation hardware includes self-tapping screws for the gas pedal and nylon locking nuts/bolts/washers for the clutch and brake pedals.
 I opted for the upper left gas pedal heel/toe extension.
 These pedals not only offer better aesthetics but also provide more function and feel than the OE heavily insulating (and slippery when wet) rubber pedal pads.